 Should You Buy the Misono High Carbon Gyuto?

 With the Misono High Carbon Gyuto, you get great value for money if you are right-handed.
 This is a High Carbon knife that I can recommend to any home cook that is looking for their first carbon knife and any cook at the restaurant.
 It is a knife that you can rely on for many years in a restaurant setting and probably a lifetime if used at home.

 70/30 bevel for left-handed usage?

 My advice is to keep the 70/30 bevel if you are right-handed.
 You can reverse the edge or add a 50/50 bevel but this will decrease the lifespan since the knife will get thicker behind the cutting edge.
 Therefore I don’t recommend a service that reverses the sharpening angle.
 If you are left-handed my advice is to ask if the retailer is willing to place a custom left-handed order with Misono.

 Despite the measurements to reinforce the cutting edge the edge is still brittle.
-Don’t go hammering on bones and definitely don’t twist your blade to break off food.
+Don’t go hammering on bones and don’t twist your blade to break off food.

 🛒S H O P:

 🔪Misono UX10 Gyuto 21cm